 Inventive and highly enjoyable, Toy Story was an instant classic upon release, generating praise from critics and fans alike.
 Even today, it has a 100% Rotten Tomatoes score.
 With a cast featuring Tom Hanks and Tim Allen, this engaging animation is one you'll want to watch over and over again.

-The movie is funny and heartfelt, with gorgeous animation and some genuine thrills.
+Finding Nemo is funny and heartfelt, with gorgeous animation and some genuine thrills.
 It's also hopeful – things may look bleak, but if you work hard they will turn out okay in the end.
 Watch it when you need a morale boost.

 Honnold's climb is celebrated as one of the greatest athletic feats of any kind and we're happy to report that this doco does it justice.
-Awe-inspiring and visually dizzying, it allows viewers to experience an epic adventure from the safety of their couch.
+Awe-inspiring and visually dizzying, Free Solo allows viewers to experience an epic adventure from the safety of their couch.
 Fair warning, prepare to be on the edge of your seat.

 The animation here is sleek as usual, but where The Incredibles really shines is the dialogue.
 Witty and clever, the banter will make kids and adults giggle and feel all the feels.
 Plus, there's enough action to keep everyone glued to the screen.

 33. The Menu